zattoo/changelog/README.md

   - A h1 title must be present
   - Only one h1 heading
   - Only one h2 with unreleased is allowed
+  - Unreleased must be the fist heading
   - H2 should contain a valid version or be unreleased
   - H2 heading should have a proper SemVer
   - H2 should have valid dates
   - No repeated H3 under the same H2
   - Versions should be in decremental order from top to bottom
+  - A greater alfa version can be after a smaller version
   - It cannot contain two equal versions
   - Headings should have a correct number of spaces
   - Headings space before and after